cyb3rxp/awesome-soc/sop_web_server_compromise_assessment.md

 ## Improve protection
 - Make sure a WAF (like MoedSecurity or CloudFlare) is being deployed ASAP, if not already there, to protect the web server(s).
 - Make sure Fail2Ban is up and running.
-- Install potentially missing security updates.
+- Install potentially missing security updates, including CMS extensions/components updates.
 - Enable strong authentication wherever possible.